jes-bro/rock-GAN/README.md

 The real data used to train the GAN are open-source STL files of rock wall holds from Thingiverse.

 ## README Table of Contents
 1. The Story
 2. Installation
 3. Usage Guide
-4. Data pre-processing
-5. Loading the data using a custom dataloader
-6. Defining the model architecture
-7. Defining training parameters, weight intitialization and loss functions
-8. Training Loop
-9. Post-processing
+4. Technical Deep Dive
-10. Visualization
+5. Visualization
-11. Output gallery
+6. Output Gallery
-12. Bloopers
+7. Bloopers
-13. What We Learned
+8. What We Learned
-14. Citations
+9. Citations

 ## The story
 ### Why this project?